firmata/protocol/protocol.md

 Current version: 2.5.1

-The intention of this protocol is allow as much of the microcontroller to be controlled as possible from the host computer.
-This protocol then was designed for the direct communication between a microcontroller and an software object on a host computer.
+The intention of this protocol is to allow as much of the microcontroller to be controlled as possible from the host computer.
+This protocol was designed for the direct communication between a microcontroller and a software object on a host computer.
 The host software object should then provide an interface that makes sense in that environment.

 The data communication format uses MIDI messages.
 It is not necessarily a MIDI device, first it uses a faster serial speed, and second, the messages don't always map the same.